gurmeetsaran/mocksmith/TESTING.md

 ## Test Coverage

-The project currently maintains a test coverage of ~59-66%.
-The coverage varies by Python version:
+The project currently maintains a test coverage of ~66%.
+All tests run on Python 3.9 and above.
-- Python 3.9+: ~66% coverage (all tests run)
-- Python 3.8: ~59% coverage (some dataclass tests skipped)

 The main areas with lower coverage are: